-Catherine Strisik is the author of The Mistress (3: A Taos Press, 2016).
-The Mistress is a poetic sensual journey in a struggle against Parkinson’s Disease: the “mistress” in her marriage.
+Catherine Strisik is the author of The Mistress (3: A Taos Press, 2016), winner of 2017 New Mexico/Az Book Award in Poetry.
+The Mistress is a poetic sensual journey in a struggle against/with Parkinson’s Disease: the “mistress” in her marriage.
 Blindness, disorientation, love, vanity and the body all collude in poems of striking elegance and bravery.
-Her poem, “Call Out My Name” from the collection, was recently nominated for a Pushcart Prize.
+Her poem, “Call Out My Name” from the collection, was nominated for a Pushcart Prize.

-Strisik is also the author of Thousand-Cricket Song (Plain View Press, 2010, 2nd edition 2016.)
+Strisik is also the author of Thousand-Cricket Song (Plain View Press, 2010, 2nd edition 2016.) from which poems have been translated into both Greek and Arabic.
 Says poet and translator, Ken McCullough, “…a powerful choral piece in which we experience by increments, the poet’s deepening understanding, hence solidarity.
 While the cumulative effect is of limitlessness, Strisik eschews hyperbole; she merely shifts to a wider and higher angle.”

-Currently, Strisik is writing her third poetry collection, pitchfork.
-Her manuscripts have placed as finalist and semi-finalists in national poetry contests including the Vassar Miller Poetry Prize, Cleveland State Poetry Prize, University of Wisconsin Poetry Series, Kore Press, The Washington Prize, and WordWorks Poetry Prize.
-Active in the Taos poetry community for over 30 years, Strisik has received grants, honors and prizes from Peregrine, and Comstock Review, The Puffin Foundation, as well as a residency at the Vermont Studio Center.
+Strisik is the author of the chapbook, Insectum Gravitis that has placed as finalist in national chapbook contests, and is currently working toward completion of various manuscripts.
+Active in the Taos poetry community for over 36 years where she works as an editor and teaches poetry workshops.
 Her varied and many publications include Journal of Feminist Studies in Religion, Cutthroat, Tusculum Review, Drunken Boat, Cider Press Review, Studio.
-Strisik is featured on NPR affiliate, WordTemple Series, and, The Spoken Word, KUNM, University of N.M.
-She is also a language therapist for children with dyslexia. (photo credit: Jim O’Donnell)
+Strisik is featured on NPR affiliate, WordTemple Series, and, The Spoken Word, KUNM, University of N.M. (photo credit: Jim O’Donnell)

 Veronica Golos is the author of A Bell Buried Deep, co winner of the Nicholas Roerich Poetry Prize (Story Line Press).
 In the book, Golos uncovers the biblical story of Sarah and Hagar, involving race, servitude, history, slavery, and freedom, in a series of lyrical persona poems.